kgleason/www_kirkg_us/stories/curriculum-vitae.md

     -   Manage a staff of 2 systems & network engineers, 5 full time programmers, 4 intern programmers, 1 systems administrator, 1 product project manager, & 3 database developers.
     -   IT Budgetary planning
     -   Software life cycle planning
+    -   Managed telephony servers directly
+    -   Managed email services directly
+    -   Implemented a multiple server split-horizon DNS configuration using BIND, and multiple views
+    -   Oversaw the successful migration from CommunigatePro (email server) to Zimbra
     -   During the spring & summer of 2011, I oversaw the development of a new product line: an iPad  application used in Medicare Advantage sales.
 Designed and oversaw implementation of the entire stack: software architecture & testing, database modeling, server & network infrastructure.
     -   During the summer of 2013, I oversaw the development of an additional new product line: a web application designed for accepting, processing, and submitting Medicare Advantage applications over the web, from the call center, or with an agent assisting.
     -   Successfully automated several previously manual processing, including multiple data integrations with several clients and many many third party systems.